 To be a fullback in the Dallas Cowboys system meant sacrificing a great deal, both emotionally and physically.
 Moose served as the lead blocker for a majority of the yards that Emmitt gained en route to his historical 18,355.

 The backfield duo of Johnston and Smith, along with a few other offensive components, helped the Dallas Cowboys win three Super Bowls in four years and establish themselves as an NFL Dynasty.

 Emmitt Smith shared an emotional bond with Daryl, which he recounted in his Pro Football Hall of Fame speech in 2010.

 #48: The Moose Does It All

-Some NFL players emulate football in everything that they do.
-This is absolutely the case for Daryl Johnston as his football career has continued long after his days as a Dallas Cowboy.
-The Moose now lives in the broadcast booth of Fox with his new teammates Kenny Albert and Tony Siragusa.
-His knowledge and passion for the game of football is readily apparent, as he applies his same sense of focus to this phase of the game.
+Moose now lives in the broadcast booth at FOX Sports with his new teammates Kenny Albert and Tony Siragusa.
+His knowledge and passion for the game of football are readily apparent, as he applies his same sense of focus to this phase of the game.

 Canton Needs A Moose

 Daryl Johnston was an extraordinary football player and leader during his days in the NFL.

 His contributions to his team resulted in 3 Super Bowls, helped the fullback position gain respect, and — as his primary responsibility — paved the way for the great Emmitt Smith, for whom Moose blocked all the way to the Hall of Fame.